- This line was added.

 |Content by Label|

-This table provides article information that is only visible to Loftware users.
+This table provides information that is visible only to Loftware users.